These tips for family photos will make your next family photo shoot a smooth experience!

 - Try really hard not to wait until the last minute.
 I know it’s hard to plan ahead and choose ensembles for multiple people, but the sooner you get it figure out, the less stress you’ll be under on the day of your photos.

 - Wear coordinating accessories.
 My photographer practically happy danced when I pulled out my felt hat.
 Accessories give photos more texture, layers, pops of color, and detail.
-While you don’t want to go crazy over-accessorizing, it’s fun to choose just a few to add more life and fun to your photos.
-If you’re unsure about which accessories you want to use, just bring them along to the shoot as options.
+While you don’t want to go crazy over-accessorizing, it’s fun to choose just a few stylish items to add more life and fun to your photos.
+If you’re unsure about which accessories you want to use, just bring them along to the photoshoot as options.
 Your photographer can help you decide what will look best.
 Some accessories that look great in photos are:

 - Nice shoes (no tennis shoes, please!)